A brief introduction…

 Life is good.

-Fun fact: Ben Franklin published a book where he cut out all the superfluous stories from the bible, leaving just the core of Christ’s teachings.
+Fun fact: Thomas Jefferson published a book where he cut out all the superfluous stories from the bible, leaving just the core of Jesus’ teachings.
 It was essentially reduced to the length of a pamphlet.

 Kinda hard to control the masses if the rules are that simple, eh?
 Kinda difficult to justify an entire church, complete with complicated rituals and interpretations, if the simple truth is plainly stated.